Got questions? Start here

-The key difference is that the Primary Finance Home Purchase Plan is free from the burden of debt as we do not force you to buy our share from us, although you are free to buy it from us if you wish.
+The key difference is that the Primary Finance Home Provision Scheme is free from the burden of debt as we do not force you to buy our share from us, although you are free to buy it from us if you wish.

 Who owns the property?

 How is rent calculated?

 The rent we charge is based on how much it would cost to rent your property on an active local market, scaled down for your equity.
 As an example take a £200k property that would rent for £1k per month on the open market.
 If you have £50k of equity then your rent will be £750 per month instead.
 We will also usually give you a large rental discount in any month where you purchase the recommended level of equity - this can be as high as 50%!
 Therefore in the example above, in months where you stick to your target monthly equity purchase rather than £750 we would only charge £375 rent.